thesse1/webmethods-api-gateway-staging/README.md

 The petstore test collection sends POST, GET and DELETE requests against the SwaggerPetstore API.
 It contains tests validating the response code and the petId returned in the response body.

+> Note: As of 15.06.2021, we have detected a malfunction in the native Petstore API breaking the GET and DELETE requests defined in the APITest.json Postman test collection for Petstore APIs: The GET and DELETE requests will intermittently (ca. 50% of the time) fail to address the pet by id.
+We have therefore manipulated all APITest.json Postman test collections for Petstore APIs skipping the GET and DELETE requests and only running the POST requests.
+The original versions of the test collections are retained as APITest_full_test.json.

 ### petstore-basicauth

 The petstore-basicauth test collection invokes POST, GET and DELETE requests for testuser_01, testuser_02 (member of testgroup_02) and testuser_03 (member of testgroup_03, assigned to testteam_03).